 A: Don’t panic.
-During Bama Bound, registration has already occurred for current students, but every department/college holds seats for each incoming Bama Bound group.
-Most students are happy with the classes they get, but there are no guarantees during a student’s very first semester.
+During Bama Bound, registration has already occurred for current students, but most departments/colleges hold seats for each incoming Bama Bound group.
+Most students are happy with the classes they get, but there are no guarantees during a student’s first semester.
 It helps to be flexible.
 If you don’t get a course that you want, take another course that will satisfy a core, major or minor requirement.
-Then keep checking myBama for open seats and take advantage of the fact that drop/add lasts during the first week of courses.
+Then keep checking myBama for open seats and take advantage of the fact that drop/add occurs during the first week of courses.
 Many students get into courses this way, and remember that you will have priority registration within your cohort beginning your second semester at UA.

 Q: The course I want to take says “Instructor permission required.”
 What do I do?

-A: Go to “look up classes” in myBama, enter the semester, then go to University Honors and view UH 405 sections.
+A: Go to “Look Up Classes” in myBama, select the semester, then go to University Honors and view UH 405 sections.
 Under the title of each section is a link that says “Special Permission Required: Apply here.”
 Use this to submit your application.
-Click Here for Instructions on Requesting Special Permission

 Q: I’m only a freshman, but I’ve heard there’s a way I can earn a Master’s degree in one extra year.

 A: Yes, the Accelerated Master’s Program is available in certain departments to highly talented and motivated students.
-Students will typically apply at the start of their junior year.
-Click here to learn more.
+Students may apply once they have 90 earned hours and a minimum 3.3 GPA.
+Learn more about Honors Credit.